NkoroiEric/MaskedCardView/README.md

 # MaskedCardView

-lib is locally on my machine and you to can do the same using: gradlew build gradlew publishToMavenLocal
+lib is local repo on my machine and you to can use it locally by running this commands: gradlew build gradlew publishToMavenLocal